|

 factory workers in early industrialized east-end Oslo at the turn of the

-turns out to have quite a lot to offer in terms of social and
+reveals itself to have quite a lot to offer in terms of social discussions.
+The film is surprisingly unbiased and tactful

 Steen looking fabulous in the leads.